QuestPDF/QuestPDF-Documentation/api-reference.md

 - Draws text with default or custom styling.
 - Text always takes as little space as possible.
 - If text is longer, the element may take the entire width and break to the next line.
-- This element does not support paging at this moment.
+- This element supports paging.

 For most cases, that do not require any complex formatting, the simplified version of the text component is enough: